Architha3108/WAD-Girls-To-The-Front/README.md

-We have used HTML, CSS, Bootstrap and certain animation libraries for frontend and js, node js, mongodb for backend
+We have used HTML, CSS, Bootstrap and certain animation libraries for frontend and js, php and mysql for backend